 Ronald Reagan and speech writer Peggy Noonan

 But, equally important might be a sense of smell, or taste, or, perhaps, touch.
 When you are surrounded with familiar things you can certainly give of your creative best.
-No matter that might be the gritty environs of the city or the peace of a seashore, both can be inspirational for the speech writer.
+No matter that might be the gritty environs of the city or the peace of a seashore?. ?Both, of course, can be inspirational for the speech writer.
 Enjoy the place.
 And make it work for you.

 "Events, Dear Boy, events."